Ashish-Surve/Projects/Periodic Deleter and Logger for Server/README.md

 2. Directory_Name - the directory to scan periodically.<br>
 3. to_Email_ID- The email id to send the log to.<br>

-<h4>Edit the password Field and Username field in the code near Line 77 in MyModule.py to be able to send the email from your email id.</h4><br>
+<h4>1.
+Edit the password Field and Username field in the code near Line 77 in MyModule.py to be able to send the email from your email id.<br>
+  2. You need schedule library in python for this code to work.
+Schedule library is'nt present in Python libraries by default.<br>